 Requests should be made in writing to:

 Bundoora VIC 3086

 Applications can also be made via email firstname.lastname@example.org.

 Your written request must be clear and concise.
 Your request must define with as much detail as possible the documents sought.
 The FOI Officer receiving your request should have a clear understanding as to the documents you are requesting within your written request.

-All requests must be accompanied with an application fee either as a cheque or money order made payable to La Trobe University.
-As of 1 July 2016 the application fee is $27.90.
+All requests must be accompanied with an application fee which can be paid by cheque or money order made payable to La Trobe University or via La Trobe's online payment portal.
+The FOI Officer will be able to provide you with the online payment details when your application is received.
+As of 1 July 2023 the application fee is $31.80.

-In addition to the application fee of $27.90, the FOI Act also allows for access charges to be applied.
+In addition to the application fee, the FOI Act also allows for access charges to be applied.
 Charges can apply for searching, retrieving and copying documents and supervising an inspection of documents.
 Costs that can apply include: